 Transferring Credit From Another University

-Since courses change frequently, and there are an innumerable amount of institutions and courses available to students, there is no comprehensive list of qualified universities or courses that we accept for transfer.
+Since courses change frequently and innumerable institutions and courses are available to students, there is no comprehensive list of qualified universities or courses that we accept for transfer.
 Each course is evaluated on an individual basis.
-Engineering courses are generally NOT transferable, unless from an approved study-abroad program such as ITESM or EPFL or explicitly by the Engineering department.
+Engineering courses are generally NOT transferable, unless from an approved study abroad program such as ITESM or EPFL, or explicitly accepted by the Engineering department.

 For any course to be reviewed for possible transfer credit, students should use the Transfer Credit Form to submit your request (except for Study Abroad—students should then use the SATC form available in the Study Abroad Office, Warner Hall 3rd Floor).